wp-plugins/anti-spam/readme.txt

 [Donate](http://web-profile.com.ua/donate/ "Support the development") |
 [Anti-spam Pro](http://codecanyon.net/item/antispam-pro/6491169 "Anti-spam Pro")

 **Why humans should prove that they are humans?
-Lets bots prove that they are not bots :)**
+Lets bots prove that they are not bots!**

 Anti-spam plugin blocks spam in comments automatically, invisibly for users and for admins.